Nataliya Gumenyuk: Covering the Arab Spring

 After "Ours", Nataliya began a trip at her own expense to cover the events of the Arab Spring.
-As a result of the trip she wrote a book “The Maidan Tahrir”.
+As a result of the trip she wrote a book “The Maidan Tahrir.
+In Search of The Lost Revolution”.

 She worked as an international freelancer mainly for Ukrainian publications, such as The Ukrainian Week, Ukrayinska Pravda, Esquire Ukraine, studio 1+1, radio Voice of the Capital, as well as for some foreign media, such as OpenDemocracy Russia (UK), RTL-Netherlands, and M6 (France).

 Work on Hromadske TV

 In 2013, Gumenyuk became one of the initiators for the creation of the independent online media Hromadske TV.
 She ran the project "Hromadske International", an English-language version of Hromadske TV.
 In May 2015, she was elected a head of the NGO "Hromadske TV".
-In February 2020, Nataliya resigned from Hromadske to show disagreement with the non-renewal of a contract with the editor-in-chief of Hromadske, Anhelina Karyakina.
+In February 2020, Nataliya resigned from Hromadske to show disagreement with the non-renewal of a contract with the editor-in-chief of Hromadske, Angelina Kariakina.

 While working on Hromadske she had focused on reporting the war in Eastern Ukraine, occupation of Crimea, and also international relations.
 She was also the host of The Sunday Show, an English-language project explaining Eastern Europe for international audiences.
 In February 2020, she published the book The Lost Island: Tales From Occupied Crimea based on 6 years of trips to the occupied peninsula.
 It has been translated into Russian and German.

 Launch of the Public Interest Journalism Lab

-In 2020, Nataliya Gumenyuk and other Ukrainian journalists and communications specialists founded Public Interest Journalism Lab, an experimental laboratory that promotes constructive discussion around complex social issues.
-The Lab conducted its previous research in partnership with the Kharkiv Institute for Social Research, Lviv Media Forum, and the Arena Program, co-directed by Peter Pomerantsev and Anne Applebaum.
+In 2020, Nataliya Gumenyuk and other Ukrainian journalists and communications specialists founded Public Interest Journalism Lab, an experimental laboratory and interdisciplinary coalition of sociologists, researchers, and media professionals that promotes constructive discussion around complex social issues.
+PIJL conducted its previous research in partnership with the Kharkiv Institute for Social Research, Lviv Media Forum, and the Arena Program, co-directed by Peter Pomerantsev and Anne Applebaum.

-Since the Russian invasion of Ukraine in 2022, the Lab has been focused on covering events in Ukraine for the international and Ukrainian media, documenting war crimes as part of The Reckoning Project: The Reckoning Project: Ukraine Testifies, and creating an online chronicle of Ukrainian resistance as part of the Life in War project.
+Since the Russian invasion of Ukraine in 2022, the Lab has been focused on covering events in Ukraine for the international and Ukrainian media, documenting war crimes, and co-founded The Reckoning Project: The Reckoning Project: Ukraine Testifies, and creating an online chronicle of Ukrainian resistance as part of the Life in War project.
 Within The Reckoning Project, Anne Applebaum and Nataliya Gumenyuk wrote an article for The Atlantic on how Russian invaders unleashed violence on small-town residents.

 Gumenyuk has reported from major areas affected by the Russian invasion: the town of Bucha, and the Kharkiv, Mykolaiv, and Kherson cities and regions.